Mathieuhube/Investment-Controlling-Automation/README.md

-Investment Controlling: Portfolio Performance & Attribution
+Investment Controlling: Portfolio Performance & Attribution (A 30min mockup project)

 This Jupyter Notebook automates the process of performance tracking and return attribution for a multi-asset investment portfolio.
 Instead of manual data entry, the tool pulls market data from yahoo finance to visualize how specific index exposures contribute to the overall portfolio's growth.